Uncertainty in Optimization

 • Required prerequisites

-Knowledge of basic decision modeling using mathematical programming, including the use of high-level software (like AMPL or GAMS - not just Excel) needed.
+Students need to have taken a basic course in optimization, operations research, management science, industrial engineering or something similar so as to be able to read and write simple optimization models, including the use of high-level software at a basic level (like AMPL or GAMS - not just Excel).
 For NHH students, BAN402 is a perfect background.

 • Credit reduction due to overlap